 As an added complication, the COGS of some solutions might be significantly impacted by a relatively small number of users.
 It is possible, for instance, that a solution marketed for traditional stores may benefit from a per-location price structure.

 You may charge your solution’s various levels of functionality differently.
 As an illustration, you could offer two different monthly flat rates or per-unit costs, one for a stripped-down version of your product with fewer features and the other for the entire suite.
 This concept has the potential to be profitable for businesses, but it requires refined engineering techniques to implement well.
 Nevertheless, this strategy, if well thought out, has great potential.
 Customers tend to choose feature-based pricing since they can pick the service tier that best suits their needs, regardless of how many features or extensions the service is.
 It also helps you identify which clients would benefit from additional features or redundancies and how to upsell them best.

 If you want to avoid making a profit off of your solution, you might set the price so that each tenant pays just what it takes to run their portion of the Azure services.
-This method, also known as pass-through cost or pricing, is sometimes utilized for non-profit multitenant systems.
+This method, also known as pass-through cost or pricing (or, saas pricing models), is sometimes utilized for non-profit multitenant systems.
 However, the cost of goods sold approach works best regarding internal-facing multitenant methods.
 This is because your Azure resource expenses must be allocated across all the tenants in your firm.
 It could also make sense if the business model relies on selling complementary products and services used in tandem with the multitenant offering.

 You charge a monthly or annual fee using your solution in this pricing strategy.
 Regardless of usage or other factors, all customers pay the same flat rate.
 Enterprise customers frequently request this approach since it is easiest to deploy and understand.
 However, if you keep adding new services or tenant consumption rises without corresponding revenue increases, it can quickly become unprofitable.